 JC’s Cafe

 Before heading back to Lima, we stopped here for breakfast.
-It’s a very small cafe, so seating’s limited, but the service was amazing and food/drinks were delicious.
-I got french toast topped with fruit, a side of eggs and passion fruit juice.
+It’s a very small cafe, so seating is limited, but the service was amazing, and the food/drinks were delicious.
+I got french toast topped with fruit, a side of eggs, and passion fruit juice.
 Also, the prices are fairly cheap, I paid S/.
 82 | $25.

 Ayahuasca Resto Bar